Welcome to Pennsylvania – A Brief Historical Background

-Furthermore, In this article its time to learn some Pennsylvania slang terms to know.
-There is more to the state then what most people think.
+Furthermore, in this article, it’s time to learn some Pennsylvania slang terms to know.
+There is more to the state than what most people think.

 Including the dividing line between Eastern Pennsylvania slang and stereotypes and Western Pennsylvania slang and stereotypes.
 In Eastern Pa, you have cities and places such as Philadelphia, Lehigh Valley, Pa Dutch/Amish, and Lancaster Pa.